 In the past few decades, South Africa's transformation has captured the attention of people around the world, and in recent years students have, in increasing numbers, sought educational opportunities abroad in this emerging democratic nation.
 The vast challenges faced by a society attempting to provide equal access to opportunity and the energy with which South Africans have committed themselves to bring about meaningful changes, provide an ideal environment for a study abroad program.
 Ubuntu, the Fordham in Pretoria program, offers you a structured and supportive environment for study and engagement with South African people and their history while also offering an array of opportunities to do valuable service and to reflect on your experience.

 Based at the University of Pretoria, the leading research university in South Africa, and in collaboration with The Jesuit Institute of South Africa, Fordham in Pretoria offers students opportunities to do elective or major work while being active in service learning.
 Structured reflection sessions throughout the semester allow participants to consider the complexities and challenges facing Pretoria specifically and South Africa generally.

-Drama, Economic & Management Sciences, Education, English, Historical & Heritage Studies, International Relations, Journalism, Political Sciences, Social Work & Criminology, Sociology, and Theology.
+Each participant will take two additional courses (modules) from one or more of the following departments at the University of Pretoria selected from the following departments Anthropology & Archaeology, Drama, Economic & Management Sciences, Education, English, Historical & Heritage Studies, International Relations, Journalism, Political Sciences, Social Work & Criminology, Sociology, and Theology.

 The Service-Learning component of the program will be coordinated by the University of Pretoria.
 The practice lecturer for the sociology module will work closely with the program’s Academic Coordinator to develop schedules that provide participants a once-a-week full-day opportunity to meaningfully engage with the local community and do service of value.